zubaer-ahammed/MUIDSI-University-of-Missouri/_persons/lex.md

 ## Bio

 I am an Associate Professor of Computer Science at the Scientific Computing and Imaging Institute and the School of Computing at the University of Utah.
-Together with Miriah Meyer, I run the Visualization Design Lab where we develop visualization methods and systems to help solve today’s scientific problems.
+I co-direct the Visualization Design Lab where we develop visualization methods and systems to help solve today’s scientific problems.

 Before joining the University of Utah, I was a lecturer and post-doctoral visualization researcher at Harvard University.
 I received my PhD, master’s, and undergraduate degrees from Graz University of Technology.
 In 2011 I was a visiting researcher at Harvard Medical School.

 I am the recipient of an NSF CAREER award and multiple best paper awards or honorable mentions at IEEE VIS, ACM CHI, and other conferences.
 I also received a best dissertation award from my alma mater.
-I co-founded [Datavisyn](http://datavisyn.io), a startup company developing visual analytics solutions for the pharmaceutical industry, and the [Caleydo project](http://caleydo.org), an open source visualization framework for biomolecular data.
+I co-founded [Datavisyn](http://datavisyn.io), a startup company developing visual analytics solutions for the pharmaceutical industry.
+In addition to writing papers, our lab publishes a lot of visualization software.
+My most popular tool is [UpSet, a set visualization technique](http://upset.app/).
+You can find other visualization software on the [Caleydo project pages](http://caleydo.org), and on our [GitHub Page](https://github.com/visdesignlab).